RamailoTech/msu_unlearningalgorithm/mu/algorithms/scissorhands/Readme.md

 ### Directory Structure

-- `algorithm.py`: Implementation of the EraseDiffAlgorithm class.
+- `algorithm.py`: Implementation of the ScissorHandsAlgorithm class.
 - `configs/`: Contains configuration files for training and generation.
-- `model.py`: Implementation of the EraseDiffModel class.
+- `model.py`: Implementation of the ScissorHandsModel class.
-- `scripts/train.py`: Script to train the EraseDiff algorithm.
+- `scripts/train.py`: Script to train the ScissorHands algorithm.
-- `trainer.py`: Implementation of the EraseDiffTrainer class.
+- `trainer.py`: Implementation of the ScissorHandsTrainer class.
 - `utils.py`: Utility functions used in the project.
 - `data_handler.py` : Implementation of DataHandler class